piersyork/owidR/README.md

 <img src="inst/images/map-1.png" style="display: block; margin: auto;" />

-## Creating Our World in Data style graphs
+## Creating Our World in Data style interactive charts

 `owid_grapher()` creates graphs in the style of Our World in Data.
 The output of `owid_grapher()` can be piped into `grapher_line()` to add a